|

 thing: Many of the playlists out there are completely made up of

-streams to your song, or provide fake streams by being set to
+streams to your song or provide fake streams by being set to

 "autoplay" or "autoloop".
 These scammers exploit artists by offering useless services.

-Why you should avoid fake playlists?
+Why should you avoid fake playlists?

 Spotify is the world’s largest music